melezhik/sparrowci_web/docs/dsl.md

 * postgresql

-Every service is implemented as Sparrow plugin.
+Every service is implemented as a Sparrow plugin.
 One can refer to a plugin documentation, to see supported parameters.